WISVCH/symposium-2017/README.md

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
-Then run `polymer serve` to serve your application locally.
+Then run `yarn run serve` to serve your application locally.

 ## Installing dependencies

 If you do not have bower yet, install it by running:

 ```
-$ npm install -g bower
+$ yarn global add bower
 ```

 After you have done this, install all the dependencies with:

 ```
 $ bower install
+$ yarn
 ```

 When adding dependencies later, it is advised to add them to the `bower.json` file.